Impossible Foods Targets Meat-Eaters With New Red Branding

 3 Minutes Read

-Photo shows a burger made with an Impossible Foods patty in a dark red background with the company logo on it - part of a new brand-wide redesign Impossible Foods is redesigning its packaging to further appeal to meat-eaters - Media Credit: Impossible Foods
+Photo shows a burger made with an Impossible Foods patty in a dark red background with the company logo on it - part of a new brand-wide redesign Impossible Foods has redesigning its packaging to further appeal to meat-eaters - Media Credit: Impossible Foods

 Impossible Foods just introduced its new packaging at Natural Products Expo West in Anaheim, California.
 The plant-based brand says its new all-red aesthetic is inspired by the “craveability of meat” and is designed to appeal directly to meat-eaters and flexitarians.